wvirany/blog/content/posts/nngp/index.md

 where $\Sigma$ denotes the covariance matrix of the input-to-hidden layer weights (\cite{williams1996computing}).
 Note that this covariance function is not stationary, i.e., it is not translation invariant, which is often a nice property in kernel functions for GP regression.

-#### Experiments
+### Experiments

-In this section, I produce some empirical results to help visualize and understand the NNGP.

-The following figure shows the distribution over network priors for an increasing number of hidden units (network priors being the function represented by the network at initialization, before training).
-It can be seen that as the size of the hidden layer increases, the distribution converges to a bivariate Normal distribution.
+Figure 1 shows the distribution over network priors for an increasing number of hidden units (network priors being the function represented by the network at initialization, before training).
+Each point represents a neural network prior (i.e., no training) with a single hidden layer, a single input, and a single output, with 1, 3, and 10 tanh hidden units, respectively from left to right.
+The parameters were drawn from a Normal distribution with $\sigma_b^{(0)} = \sigma_w^{(0)} =5$, $\sigma_b^{(1)} = 0.1$, and $\sigma_w^{(1)} = 1/\sqrt{N}$, where $N$ is the number of units in the hidden layer.
+The horizontal axis is the output of the network when the input is -0.2; the vertical axis is the output of the network when the input is 0.4.

 <figure>
   <img src="figures/bivariate_distributions.png" alt="Bivariate Distributions" style="width:100%">
-  <figcaption>Figure 1: Convergence of priors to Gaussian processes for single-input networks</figcaption>
+  <figcaption>Figure 1: Convergence of priors to Gaussian processes for single-input networks.
+Results reproduced from \cite{neal1996priors}.</figcaption>
 </figure>

+Recalling the definition of a GP, if $f \sim \mathcal{GP}$, then $f(-0.2)$ and $f(0.4)$ take a joint bivariate Normal distribution.
+It can be seen that as the size of the hidden layer increases, the distribution of priors converges to a bivariate Normal distribution.

+All of the code used to make these plots can be found at [github.com/wvirany/NNGP](https://github.com/wvirany/NNGP).

+### Conclusion

-#### References
+### References

 1. [Visual exploration of Gaussian Processes](https://distill.pub/2019/visual-exploration-gaussian-processes/)
 2. [Some math behind the NTK](https://lilianweng.github.io/posts/2022-09-08-ntk/)

-[^fn1]: This could benefit from more explanation of what is meant by "distribution of functions represented by NNs...
+[^fn1]: Here, "the prior distribution of functions represented by neural networks" refers to the fact that a neural network represents a function, and at initialization, the parameters which characterize that function are each drawn from a distribution.
+Hence, the function itself is drawn from a joint distribution of all its parameters.
+[^fn2]: For example, this correspondings to solving the least squares regression problem, which gives the intercept and slope parameters of the line which best fits some set of observations.
+[^fn3]: As we will see later, it is necessary to define the variance of the weight parameters as $\sigma_w^2 = 1/n_l$ so that when we take the number of hidden units to infinity, the sum over all these units will converge.
-[^fn2]: This follows from the fact that the linear combination of i.i.d.
+[^fn4]: This follows from the fact that the affine transformation of i.i.d.
 Normal random variables is itself i.i.d.
 Normal.
-[^fn3]: Note that the covariance function of the GP for the units in each layer depends on the activation functions in all the previous layers.
+[^fn5]: Note that the covariance function of the GP for the units in each layer depends on the activation functions in all the previous layers.